 For The Advancing Guitarist

-break it down for sophistication
+this page is in development - break it down for sophistication

 The following chart can help unlock new ways to add sophistication to your playing.